Language contact in its social context

 Multilingualism and language acquisition at home and in the community

 Mano is a minority language in Guinea.
-Many of its features, including phonology, basic morphosyntax and vocabulary, were shaped by contact with a wider-spoken language, Kpelle, as I show in an article on dialectal variation.
+Many of its features, including phonology, basic morphosyntax and vocabulary, were shaped by contact with a wider-spoken language, Kpelle, as I show in an article on dialectal variation and in several other publications focusing on specific areas of morphosyntax shaped by contact: bringing and inclusory constructions.
 But how does that contact operate in real life?

 With Dr. Maria Konoshenko, we conducted a sociolinguistic study of patterns of multilingualism in Guinea, where we show that while all Mano speakers we interviewed have Kpelle in their repertoire, fewer Kpelle speak Mano, so bilingualism in these two languages in asymmetric.
 In addition, we showed that in situations of ordinary everyday interaction between speakers of Kpelle and Mano, Kpelle is often preferred over Mano.
-The article has passed internal review and is hopefully forthcoming at the International Journal of Bilingualism.
+The article appeared in the Special issue on “Typology of Small-Scale Multilingualism” edited by N. Dobrushina, O. Khanina, B. Pakendorf of the International Journal of Bilingualism.
 Our next step is to develop our findings in several ways, including a more detailed ethnography and an acquisition study.
 Email me for more detail!

 Through a study of parallel and non-parallel texts produced in the Catholic context in Guinea I came to a conclusion that Mano spoken by the Catholic community in Guinea is strongly influenced by the language of the ecclesiastic authority, the Kpelle, which was in turn shaped, on the one hand, by the missionary language prescription, and on the other hand, by the underlying influence of Maninka, the language of Muslim neighbors of Kpelle.
 Some Arabic borrowings covered thousands of kilometers, first adopted by Soninke, then Maninka, then Kpelle and then Mano.
 Thus, the word kalan ‘Christianity, prayer’ used in both Mano and Kpelle turns out to be a cognate of the word Qur’an.
 This study allows to rethink the Christian vs Muslim opposition and at the same time to relativize the role of European missionaries in the Christianization of the language.
 A paper on that topic was published in Cahiers d’Etudes Africaines.

-I am also interested in the broader theoretical and comparative question of the role of religion in language contact and change.
-I develop this topic in several publications: one, appeared in Texas Linguistic Forum in 2017, addresses the role of religious translation and religious registers, and another, forthcoming in Annales de la Fondation Fyssen, studies language and culture contact from the point of view of specific social situations where it occurs, including, but not limited to, religious conversion.
-I have recently taken a step outside my familiar field of Mande languages and developed an interest in my native language, Russian: a manuscript, co-authored with Dr. Pavel Petrukhin (Russian Academy of Sciences), on the role of religion and religious registers in the history of Russian, will soon be ready for submission.
+I am also interested in the broader theoretical and comparative question of the role of religion and translation in language contact and change.
+I am currently editing a special issue of the International Journal of the Sociology of Language.
+I develop this topic in several other publications: one, appeared in Texas Linguistic Forum in 2017, addresses the role of religious translation and religious registers, and another, published in Annales de la Fondation Fyssen in 2018, studies language and culture contact from the point of view of specific social situations where it occurs, including, but not limited to, religious conversion.

 Documentation and description of Mano; typology; grammar in interaction